 Send out a reminder

 Having enough people respond to your survey is essential for the successful statistical validity of your research.
-The numbers matter, and if there's a will, there's always a way to achieve the response rate you want.
-A little bit of survey tweaks and targeting strategy optimization will help ensure your results are most accurate.
+The numbers matter; if there's a will, there's always a way to achieve your desired response rate.
+A few survey tweaks and targeting strategy optimization will help ensure your results are accurate.

-Offering incentive, if possible, and aligned with your research objectives
+Offering incentives, if possible, and aligned with your research objectives;

-It’s worth going the extra mile to collect more valuable and trustworthy data.
+Collecting more valuable and trustworthy data is worth going the extra mile.
 Don't be afraid to experiment with different methods to find the most optimal and effective ones for your surveys.